 \section{Abstract}

-Web-crawled pretraining datasets underlie the impressive ``zero-shot" evaluation performance of multimodal models, such as CLIP for classification/retrieval and Stable-Diffusion for image generation.
-However, it is unclear how meaningful the notion of ``zero-shot" {\em generalization} is for such multimodal models, as it is not known to what extent their pretraining datasets encompass the downstream concepts targeted for during ``zero-shot" evaluation.
-In this work, we ask: \textit{How is the performance of multimodal models on downstream concepts influenced by the frequency of these concepts in their pretraining datasets?} We comprehensively investigate this question across 34 models and five standard pretraining datasets (CC-3M, CC-12M, YFCC-15M, LAION-400M, LAION-Aesthetics), generating over 300GB of data artifacts.
-We consistently find that, far from exhibiting “zero-shot” generalization, multimodal models require exponentially more data to achieve linear improvements in downstream ``zero-shot" performance, following a sample inefficient log-linear scaling trend.
-This trend persists even when controlling for sample-level similarity between pretraining and downstream datasets~\citep{mayilvahanan2023does}, and testing on purely synthetic data distributions~\citep{hammoud2024synthclip}.
+Web-crawled datasets underlie the impressive ``zero-shot'' performance of multimodal models, such as CLIP for classification and Stable-Diffusion for image generation.
+However, it is unclear how meaningful the notion of ``zero-shot'' {\em generalization} is for such models because the extent to which their pretraining datasets encompass downstream concepts used in ``zero-shot'' evaluation is unknown.
+In this work, we ask: \textit{How is the performance of multimodal models on downstream concepts influenced by the frequency of these concepts in their pretraining datasets?}

+We comprehensively investigate this question across 34 models and 5 standard pretraining datasets, generating over 300GB of data artifacts.
+We consistently find that, far from exhibiting ``zero-shot'' generalization, multimodal models require exponentially more data to achieve linear improvements in downstream ``zero-shot'' performance, following a sample inefficient log-linear scaling trend.
+This trend persists even when controlling for sample-level similarity between pretraining and evaluation datasets~\citep{mayilvahanan2024does}, and testing on purely synthetic data distributions~\citep{hammoud2024synthclip}.
 Furthermore, upon benchmarking models on long-tailed data sampled based on our analysis, we demonstrate that multimodal models across the board perform poorly.
-We contribute this long-tail test set as the \textit{Let it Wag!} benchmark to further research in this direction.
-Taken together, our study reveals an exponential need for training data which implies that the key to “zero-shot” generalization capabilities under large-scale training paradigms remains to be found.
+We contribute this long-tail test dataset as the \textit{Let it Wag!} benchmark to further research in this direction.
+Taken together, our study reveals an exponential need for training data which implies that the key to ``zero-shot'' generalization capabilities under large-scale training data and compute paradigms remains to be found.